battleaxedotco/tool-docs/docs/rubberhose3/system.md

 ## Join newsletter

-If you like what we are doing around outline here and want to keep up with what’s happening then join us.
+If you like what we are doing
+outline here and want to keep up with what’s happening then join us.
 We hate constant emails as much as you do and will not annoy you with dumb things.